Friday, November 07, 2014

 Bill returned massive amounts of seed and now these beauties are plentiful in many areas.

-Another celebrity for us this year was rough white lettuce.
+A celebrity for us in 2013 was rough white lettuce.

 We'd never seen it bloom at Somme Prairie Grove.
-But it wasn't a surprise this year, since we finally found nearby native seed and grew the corms for transplant.
+But it wasn't a surprise, since we finally found nearby native seed and grew the corms for transplant.
 In this case, the seeds blow widely

 with the wind in their parachutes.
 It will be a treat to see where the new colonies appear.